kristinemlarson/gnssrefl/tests/first_drivethru.md

 # Test the code for p041

-I will use a site in Boulder, Colorado (p041) using the bare bones code.
+I will use a site in Boulder, Colorado (p041) to show you some of the features of the code and the data.
 The p041 antenna is ~2 meters tall.
+The site is relatively planar and free of obstructions.
+Since October 2018 the site has operated a Septentrio receiver.
+It has multi-GNSS signals in the default RINEX file and is archived at UNAVCO.

 <img src="https://gnss-reflections.org/static/images/P041.jpg" width="500">

 I have made a web tool to give you an idea of the [reflection zones for a site that is 2 meters tall.](https://gnss-reflections.org/rzones)
 You should only need to enter the station name and the reflector height (2 meters).

-Make a SNR file using the defaults (if you have Fortran installed):
+First you need to make a SNR file.
+I will use the defaults, which only translates the GPS signals.
+If you have Fortran installed:

 *rinex2snr p041 2020 132*